mariereed/Hackbright-Project/README.md

   * Logout

 Homepage:
-* Create new users,
+* Create new users
 * Login

 From the dashboard:
-* Unfavorite articles,
+* Unfavorite articles
-* Follow and unfollow blogs,
+* Follow and unfollow blogs
-* Upload profile photo and custom background,
+* Upload profile photo and custom background

 Timeline:
-*Favorite and Hide articles,
+* Favorite and Hide articles
 * View articles

 Article Page:
-* Favorite and Hide articles,
+* Favorite and Hide articles
 * Back to timeline link returns to scrolled position

 ## Contributing